lucaversiani/chatS2/README.md

 ----------------------------------------------------------------------------------------------------------------

-Above all, this was a project with the purpose of improve our knowledge on this study field.
+Above all, this project was developed with the purpose of improving our knowledge on this study field.

 - LangChain documentation: https://langchain.readthedocs.io/en/latest/
 - App link: https://chatgpt-ed4c7.web.app/